yuanming-hu/taichi_mpm/README.md

     The frames will be saved to "tmp/XXXXX.png".

     To get a video, you can use ffmpeg.
-If you already have taichi installed, you can simply go to that folder and execute
+If you already have taichi installed, you can simply go to the "tmp" folder and execute

       ti video 60

     where 60 stands for 60 FPS.
+A file named "video.mp4" is what you want.

 For more questions, please email yuanming _at_ mit.edu